 Give yourself some time because you are seeking information from a number of resources.
 Also, you want to take the time to get to know yourself better and reflect on and evaluate the new information you’re learning.

 Get Help from a Pro

 Discovering a career and choosing a major is a journey and a process.
 It takes work.
-There are many people who can help: guidance counselors, career counselors, and independent educational consultants (IECs) (also called College Admission Coaches) who guide individual students and their families in the total college search and selection process.
+There are many people who can help: guidance counselors, career counselors, and independent educational consultants (IECs) (also called College Search and Selection Team)who guide individual students and their families in the total college search and selection process.
 These are people who are living their dream career!